-The information below is presented to identify some common risks and provide recent loss histories in industrial facilities that handle combustible dusts.
+The information below identifies some common risks and provides recent loss histories in industrial facilities that handle combustible dusts.

 A combustible dust is any material (finely divided solid particles) that has the ability disperse in air and catch fire and explode when exposed to an ignition source.
 Combustible dust may include materials that are in the physical states of powders, flakes, fines, fibers, etc.

 - Most solid organic materials (such as sugar, flour, grain, wood, etc.)

 - Many metals, and

 Some of these materials are not “normally” combustible, but they can burn or explode if the particles are the right size and in the right concentration.

 Therefore any activity that creates dust should be investigated to see if there is a risk of that dust being combustible.
 Dust can collect on surfaces such as rafters, roofs, suspended ceilings, ducts, crevices, dust collectors, and other equipment.
 When the dust is disturbed and under certain circumstances, there is the potential for a serious explosion to occur.
 The build-up of even a very small amount of dust can cause serious damage.

 The basic requirements for a dust explosion to occur are that combustible dusts are suspended in air and are ignited.
 In practice, for a dust explosion to occur, a number of conditions must be met including: